7.4 Nothing more precious

 But just for a few moments.
 It doesn’t last long because in my old age, I know too much.
 I start thinking about what I’m really looking at…

-A vast hellscape of fiendishly cold emptiness punctuated by fierce nuclear furnaces.
+Fiendishly cold emptiness punctuated by fierce nuclear furnaces.

 And I think about how hostile the great, great majority of the universe is to life and I feel scared, not in an immediate, personal way but in a deep ontological way.